Subsidy removal is best economic decision to reduce Nigeria’s debt – LCCI

 “Though the planned removal of fuel subsidies may cause further northward movement of inflation in the short term, it is arguably one of the best economic decisions to reduce our unsustainable debts and widespread corruption in that sector.

-According to Olawale-Cole, government must prioritise exploring other avenues, including opening equity opportunities, offloading/selling of its real estate holdings and tackling oil theft to create room for fiscal manipulation.
+According to Olawale-Cole, the government must prioritise exploring other avenues, including opening equity opportunities, offloading/selling off its real estate holdings and tackling oil theft to create room for fiscal manipulation.

 He stressed the need to importantly follow the recently launched and restructured Ministry of Finance Incorporated (MOFI) by President Muhammadu Buhari on Feb.
 1, to optimise national assets.